ProjectESUI/.github/profile/README.md

 ## Contact Us

 If you have any questions, suggestions, or just want to share your love for cats, feel free to reach out to us.
-You can contact the ESUI team via email at ESUI@example.com or by opening an issue in the repository.
+You can contact the ESUI team via email at (tba) or by opening an issue in the repository.

 Let's build the ultimate collection of cat-related repositories together!
 Meow 🐾